-According to research — and what we see every day at Nemours Children’s Specialty Care, Jacksonville — when pet therapy animals visit, healing gets a little easier.
+According to research — and what we see every day at Nemours Children’s Health, Jacksonville — when pet therapy animals visit, healing gets a little easier.
 The smiles on the faces of the kids in our care seems to back that up.
 Our patients and their families have a better experience overall, and their results are often better, too.
 That’s why we have long offered visits by registered therapy animal teams to our patients in our Animal-Assisted Intervention program.

 As part of a new Implementation Science Research initiative in partnership with the University of North Florida, Nemours will soon be able to offer our patients and families the enhanced clinical service of Animal-Assisted Therapy (AAT).